Skip to main content

 How will I be assessed?

-Assessment is 100% based on coursework, presented at the end of each of the modules.
-At this point you’ll receive summative feedback, so you’ll know how to improve or develop your work.
+Assessment is 100% based on coursework.
+We'll provide you with constructive feedback, so you’ll know how to improve or develop your work.

 How will I be taught?